-MicrocynAH® is an HOCl-based topical product that cleans, debrides and treats a wide spectrum of animal wounds and infections.
+$MicrocynAH^{\otimes}$ is an HOCl-based topical product that cleans, debrides and treats a wide spectrum of animal wounds and infections.
 It is intended for the safe and rapid treatment of a variety of animal afflictions including cuts, burns, lacerations, rashes, hot spots, rain rot, post-surgical sites, pink eye symptoms and wounds to the outer ear.

 For our animal health products sold in the U.S. and Canada, we partner with Compana Pet Brands.
-Compana distributes non-prescription products to national pet-store retail chains and farm animal specialty stores, such as PetSmart, Tractor Supply, Cabela's, PetExpress, Bass Pro Shops, and Menards.
-In August 2022, we announced the launch of a MicrocynVS® line of products exclusively for veterinarians for the management of wound, skin, ear and eye afflictions in all animal species.
+Compana distributes non-prescription products to national pet-store retail chains and farm animal specialty stores, such as PetSmart, Tractor Supply, PetExpress, and Menards.

 For the Asian and European markets, in May 2019 we partnered with Petagon an international importer and distributor of quality pet food and products for an initial term of five years.
 We supply Petagon with all MicrocynAH products sold by Petagon.
-In August 2020, Petagon received a license from the People's Republic of China for the import of veterinary drug products manufactured by us.
-This is the highest classification Petagon and Sonoma can receive for animal health products in China.